CorruptCube/Sims3-CC/README.md

 # Sims3-CC

-Each object is orgonized by folder.
+Each object is organized by folder.